cg94301/frontend-nanodegree-mobile-portfolio/README.md

 ##### Improve scroll performance

 The background pizzas move around when scrolling.
 The function that makes that happen is updatePositions.
 It loops through all background pizzas, which are identified by class mover.
 This loop in its original version causes a problem known as 'Forced synchronous layout'.
 This problem is flagged in dev tools timeline.
-It occurs when read and write accesses to the DOM occur inside the loop.
-Both trigger a layout.
-Here specifically the read document.body.scrollTop triggers a layout before scrollTop can be determined and $element.style.left is a write that triggers a layout.
-The solution is to move the read outside the loop and do a batch read.
+It occurs when read and write accesses occur inside the loop.
+Here specifically the read document.body.scrollTop triggers a layout before scrollTop can be determined and $element.style.left is a write to DOM, requiring layout before read.
+The solution is to move the read outside the loop.

 Here's a simple example describing this problem from http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html:
 ```javascript